sakusanpuwan/cheat-sheets/Java.md

 Streams are a new abstraction introduced in Java 8 that lets you process collections of objects in a functional way.
 Streams allow you to perform operations like filtering, mapping, and reducing on collections in a declarative way, without the need for explicit loops.

-- `.filter()` - remove elements from the Stream that don't match a predicate, returns a new Stream
+`.filter()` - remove elements from the Stream that don't match a predicate, returns a new Stream

-- `.map()` - transform elements in the Stream to another value, returns a new Stream
+`.map()` - transform elements in the Stream to another value, returns a new Stream

-- `.sorted()` - sort the elements in the Stream, returns a new Stream
+`.sorted()` - sort the elements in the Stream, returns a new Stream

-- `.distinct()` - remove duplicate elements from the Stream, returns a new Stream
+`.distinct()` - remove duplicate elements from the Stream, returns a new Stream

-- `.limit()` - limit the number of elements in the Stream, returns a new Stream
+`.limit()` - limit the number of elements in the Stream, returns a new Stream

-- `.skip()` - skip a number of elements in the Stream, returns a new Stream
+`.skip()` - skip a number of elements in the Stream, returns a new Stream

-- `.flatMap()` - transform each element in the Stream to a Stream of elements, then flatten the Streams into a single Stream
+`.flatMap()` - transform each element in the Stream to a Stream of elements, then flatten the Streams into a single Stream

-- `.forEach()` - perform an action on each element in the Stream, returns void
+`.forEach()` - perform an action on each element in the Stream, returns void

-- `.reduce()` - reduce the elements in the Stream to a single value, returns an Optional
+`.reduce()` - reduce the elements in the Stream to a single value, returns an Optional

-- `.anyMatch()` - check if any elements in the Stream match a predicate, returns a boolean
+`.anyMatch()` - check if any elements in the Stream match a predicate, returns a boolean

-- `.allMatch()` - check if all elements in the Stream match a predicate, returns a boolean
+`.allMatch()` - check if all elements in the Stream match a predicate, returns a boolean

-- `.noneMatch()` - check if no elements in the Stream match a predicate, returns a boolean
+`.noneMatch()` - check if no elements in the Stream match a predicate, returns a boolean

-- `.findFirst()` - find the first element in the Stream, returns an Optional
+`.findFirst()` - find the first element in the Stream, returns an Optional

-- `.findAny()` - find any element in the Stream, returns an Optional
+`.findAny()` - find any element in the Stream, returns an Optional

-- `.count()` - count the number of elements in the Stream, returns a long
+`.count()` - count the number of elements in the Stream, returns a long

-- `.min()` - find the minimum element in the Stream, returns an Optional
+`.min()` - find the minimum element in the Stream, returns an Optional

-- `.max()` - find the maximum element in the Stream, returns an Optional
+`.max()` - find the maximum element in the Stream, returns an Optional

-- `.collect()` - collect the elements in the Stream into a collection, returns a Collector
+`.collect()` - collect the elements in the Stream into a collection, returns a Collector

+  * `.collect(Collectors.joining())` - collect the elements in the Stream into a String

-- `.groupingBy()` - group elements in the Stream by a classifier function, returns a Map
+`.groupingBy()` - group elements in the Stream by a classifier function, returns a Map
   ```java
   List<Country> countries = new ArrayList<>();
   countries.add(new Country("USA", "New York"));